tsaarni/java-certy/README.md

 For example `ca` certificate will be self-signed root CA since issuer is not set.
 The `server` certificate is set to be signed by `ca` and its subject alternative name is set to `app.127.0.0.1.nip.io` to allow its use as server certificate for given domain.
 Key usage for end-entity certificates defaults to allow their use as both server and client certificates.
-When the defaults are not correct for particular use, they can be overwritten by calling the respective builder methods.
+When the defaults are not correct for particular use, they can be overwritten by calling the [builder methods](https://tsaarni.github.io/certy/fi/protonode/certy/Credential.html#method-summary).

 ```java
 Credential ca = new Credential().subject("CN=ca");